Best ICC Profiles for Sublimation:

 Manual Color Correction on Windows and Mac

-If ICC profiles aren’t providing the color accuracy you need, Windows and Mac users have the option to manually correct color at the system level.
+If profiles aren’t providing the color accuracy you need, Windows and Mac users have the option to manually correct color at the system level.

 For Windows: